 You’ll have plenty of time while in DC to lobby on Capitol Hill and meet with your U.S. Senators and Representatives!

-If you stay at the official conference hotel, the Hyatt Regency Washington on Capitol Hill, you’ll be just a five-minute walk from the U.S. Capitol!
+If you stay at the official conference hotel, the Sheraton Pentagon City Hotel, you’ll be just 15 minutes from the U.S. Capitol!

 The United States Capitol is one of the most recognizable symbols of democracy in the world.
 Serving as both a legislative office building and a historic monument, the Capitol draws thousands of tourists annually.